Cherreads

 He went to his own room.

-He lay in the dark for a long time, listening to the house.
-Every house had its own sound — its particular settlings and shiftings, the vocabulary of its structure expressing itself in the specific language of this climate, this soil, this age.
+He lay in the dark and listened to the house.
+Every house had its own sound — its particular creaks and settlings, the vocabulary of a structure expressing itself in this climate, this soil, this age.
 He was good at learning house sounds quickly.
-It was a skill he had developed by necessity, because knowing the difference between the sounds a house made and the sounds that were not the house was, in his experience, genuinely important.
+He'd had to be, because knowing the difference between the sounds a house made and the sounds that weren't the house was, in his experience, genuinely important.

 Calloway Pines was quiet.
 That was the first thing.
-The development's perimeter wall kept the city out in a way that city-adjacent developments rarely managed, and the result was a silence that had a particular density to it — not peaceful, exactly, but heavy.
-The silence of a place that was holding its breath.
+The perimeter wall kept the city out in a way that most developments didn't manage, and the result was a silence with real weight to it — not peaceful exactly, but heavy.
+The silence of a place holding its breath.

 At midnight, he heard Mia.

-Not a sound she was making intentionally — just the faint movement of her in the room next to his, the soft drag of something across a surface, a jar being placed on wood.
-He understood without needing to investigate that she had gotten up and was painting.
+Not intentionally — just the faint sounds of her moving in the room next door, the soft drag of something across a surface, a jar being set down on wood.
+He understood without needing to check that she had gotten up.
+That she was painting.
 That the wall beside her window was no longer blank.

-He lay in the dark and listened to her work and said nothing and eventually, very late, fell asleep.
+He lay in the dark and listened to her work.
+Eventually, very late, he fell asleep.

 In the morning, he passed her door.